Great Wall Motor

 Great Wall Motor Company Limited (长城汽车), trading as GWM, is a Chinese automobile manufacturer headquartered in Baoding, Hebei, China.
 Named after the Great Wall of China, the company largely produces sport-utility vehicles (SUVs) and pick-up trucks, as well as trucks.
 It is one of the top ten Chinese automobile manufacturers, with 1.23 million vehicles sold globally in 2024.
+In 2020, GWM ranked 128th on China's 500 Most Valuable Brands by World Brand Lab with a brand value of 50.752 billion yuan.

 GWM was founded in 1984 as a small manufacturer partly owned by a local government in Hebei.
 Wei Jianjun, GWM's current chairman was appointed as the company director in 1990, and grew the company as one of the leading pickup truck manufacturers in China.
 In 1998, the company was privatized and went public on the Hong Kong Stock Exchange in 2003.

 The company manufactures and sells vehicles under multiple brands, including GWM, Haval, Wey, Tank, Poer, and Ora.
 In addition to automobiles, it produces touring motorcycles under the Souo brand.
 Since 2019, GWM has also operated a joint venture with BMW Group to produce electric Mini vehicles in China, under the name Spotlight Automotive.

 History

 1984–2003: Establishment and early years

-GWM began as a agricultural vehicle repair workshop called Great Wall Repair Factory in Baoding, Hebei.
+GWM began as an agricultural vehicle repair workshop called Great Wall Repair Factory in Baoding, Hebei.
 The workshop was founded in 1976 by Wei Deliang, the uncle of the current chairman Wei Jianjun, in collaboration with the local government of Nandayuan Township.
 By 1984, the workshop began producing his own commercial vehicles based on the Beijing BJ212, including small trucks called the CC130 and a large SUV, the CC513.
 Wei Deliang renamed the company Great Wall Industry Company.

 After graduating high school, Wei Jianjun worked briefly in a micromotor factory in Beijing, and later at a carpet factory.
 In 1986, he joined a company owned by Wei Deyi, his father, which focused on metal construction, water pipes, and heating parts.
 In 1989, he and his father founded Taihang Dongwei Automotive Suspension, focusing on designing vehicle suspensions.
 In 1989, Wei Deliang died in a car accident.
 As the Great Wall Industry Company was a cooperative, the company reverted to local community ownership.
 At the time, the business was struggling with few technically trained workers and some debts.
 The Nandayuan Township council sought a new director to run the company on their behalf.
 At the age of 26, Wei Jianjun applied for the position, viewing it as an opportunity to pursue his interest in cars.
 In July 1990, he was appointed director for five years and left his father's company.

 The Great Wall Deer closely copied the sixth-generation Toyota Hilux.